Concert Review: Lady Gaga Dazzles Pride-Week Crowd With Hit-Packed Show at Apollo Theater

 And if it all got a bit self-indulgent and had maybe a whiff of altitude sickness from the dizzy heights of fame, well, who’s ever met a humble icon, diva or queen?
 And when they’ve put in the work for the art — as Gaga unquestionably has and does, burning untold calories and brain cells in tonight’s high-energy, hit-filled set — being “normal” isn’t part of the job.

-Every summer for the past few years, SiriusXM has put on an invite-only megastar concert for contest-winning fans at the Apollo that is also streamed over its channels; past artists include Paul McCartney, Bruce Springsteen, U2, Pitbull and Guns N’ Roses.
-The artists often take advantage of the special setting and targeted audience by serving up a custom set aimed directly at the people in the 1,500-capacity venue as well as the millions of listeners out there in satellite radioland.
+The concert was the 2019 edition of an invite-only annual megastar series SiriusXM stages at the Apollo for contest-winning fans, which is also streamed over its channels; past artists include Paul McCartney, Bruce Springsteen, U2, Pitbull and Guns N’ Roses.
+The artists often take advantage of the special setting and targeted audience by serving up a custom set aimed directly at the die-hard fans in the 1,500-capacity venue as well as the millions of listeners out there in satellite radioland.
 It’s a rare opportunity to go big and intimate at the same time — and, of course, look back and inward.

 Gaga essentially has already done that with her ongoing “Enigma” residency in Las Vegas, which opened late last year and recently extended into 2020, and tonight, she played a tightened version of that show, pummeling the audience — gloriously — with eye-popping visuals, nearly non-stop dancing, and hit after hit after hit.
 And as tightly rehearsed as the musicians and dancers were — months-long residencies, after all, can get dull — the novel setting and emotional homecoming gave the show a unique spontaneity.